 - Altering a score, grade, or schedule change on an academic record.

-- Forging the signature of an instructor, advisor, dean, or another student without proper authorization
+- Forging the signature of an instructor, advisor, dean, or another student

 - Creating false university, college, or other official correspondences (such as medical documentation)